Learn Python with Talk Python's 270 hours of courses

 59:21 And it's something in a third party library, data access database or something else.

-59:26 I don't know what it is, but it's just, and it's fine, but it's consumed so much
+59:26 I don't know what it is, but it's just, and it's fine, but it just consumes so much memory.

-59:51 So if you need to debug something like that, you can try with Sentry.
+59:52 If you need to that like something like that, you can try with century.

 59:57 Like distributed tracing or something like that.